 The percentage of the Sub-fund's portfolio invested in the different instruments varies according to the valuation of the different asset classes and market circumstances.
-For the purpose of portfolio diversification, the Sub-fund may invest in Exchange Traded Commodities ("ETCs") on one or more precious metals in accordance with Article 41 (1) a) - d) of the Law of 17 December 2010 relating to undertakings for collective investment and Article 2 of the Grand-Ducal Regulation of 8 February 2008 as well as point 17 of the CESR/07-044b recommendations and provided that these products do not contain embedded derivatives and do not result in physical delivery of the underlying metal.
 In order to achieve its objective and subject to the provisions of sections 5. and 6. of the Prospectus, the Sub-fund may invest up to 10% of its net assets in UCITS and other UCIs (including Exchange Traded Funds (ETFs) which are equivalent to UCITS and/or UCIs and which are subject to supervision considered by the CSSF as equivalent).
 The Sub-fund may also use derivative products and instruments (such as equity index futures, bond futures, forward exchange contracts on convertible or non-convertible currencies, options traded on regulated markets) to hedge or optimise portfolio exposure.